 WHY THIS ADVICE DOESN’T WORK

-I haven’t personally talked to every single person who has ever suffered from anxiety, so maybe there are people out there who find the above advice helpful.
+I haven’t personally talked to every single person who has ever suffered from anxiety, so maybe there are people out there who find the above advice helpful for coping with anxiety.
 But I do know it doesn’t work for me and I’ve talked to a lot of other people who are in the same boat as I am.

 Here are four potential reasons why this commonly doled out advice will not take your anxiety away: